superzrb126/learning/[WORK-IN-PROGRESS]-Docker-0.4.0-release-note,-May-29-2013.md

 * Configuration management tools like [Puppet](http://puppetlabs.com), [Chef](http://www.opscode.com/chef/) and [Salt](http://saltstack.org)
 * Personal development environments like [Vagrant](http://vagrantup.com), [Boxen](http://boxen.github.com/), [Koding](http://koding.com) and [Cloud9](http://c9.io).
 * Orchestration tools like [Zookeeper](http://zookeeper.apache.org/), [Mesos](http://incubator.apache.org/mesos/) and [Galaxy](https://github.com/ning/galaxy)
+* Infrastructure deployment tools like [Openstack](http://openstack.org), [Apache Cloudstack](http://apache.cloudstack.org), [Ganeti](https://code.google.com/p/ganeti/)

 ## Plugin API

-In order to make Docker easy to run everywhere and easy to integrate with all your favorite tools, we need to make it extremely easy to customize.
+We want Docker to run everywhere, and to integrate with every devops tool.
+Those are ambitious goals, and the only way to reach them is with the Docker community.
+For the community to participate fully, we need an API which allows Docker to be deeply and easily customized.

-We are working on a plugin API which will greatly facilitate the integrations listed above - and many more we didn't even think about.
+We are working on a plugin API which will make Docker very, very customization-friendly.
+We believe it will facilitate the integrations listed above - and many more we didn't even think about.

 Let us know if you want to start playing with the API before it's generally available.